arangodb/docs/3.6/architecture-deployment-modes-cluster-architecture.md

 ![OneShard vs. Sharded Cluster Setup](images/cluster-sharded-oneshard.png)

-If the collections involved in a query have one shard and are guaranteed to be on the same DB-Server, then the OneShard optimization is applied to run the query on the responsible node like on a single server.
+If the database involved in a query is a OneShard database, then the OneShard optimization is applied to run the query on the responsible node like on a single server.
 However, it still being a cluster setup means collections can be replicated synchronously to ensure resilience etc.

 ### How to use the OneShard feature?

-The OneShard feature is enabled by default.
-If you use ArangoDB Enterprise Edition and if the collections used in the query are eligible, then the optimizer rule `cluster-one-shard` is applied automatically.
-To be eligible, all collections in question have to have a single shard only and the `distributeShardsLike` property needs to be set to a common collection name (except the prototype collection) to ensure that their single shards are placed on the same DB-Server.
-There are multiple ways to achieve this:
+The OneShard feature is enabled by default if you use ArangoDB Enterprise Edition and if the database is sharded as `"single"`.
+In this case the optimizer rule `cluster-one-shard` is applied automatically.
+There are two ways to achieve this:

 - If you want your entire cluster to be a OneShard deployment, use the [startup option](programs-arangod-options.html#cluster)